urkstrong/recipe-vibe-react/README.md

 1. **Sign In**: Click "Continue with Google" to authenticate
 2. **Add Recipes**:
    - Navigate to "Add Recipe" tab
+   - Choose "Manual Entry" to type recipe details directly
+   - Or choose "Photo Upload" to scan a written/printed recipe with AI parsing
    - Fill in recipe name, ingredients, and instructions
+   - Optionally add a recipe image
    - Click "Add Recipe" to save
 3. **Manage Recipes**:
    - View all recipes in "My Recipes" tab